dragon-forge/Docs/docs/api/hammerlib/advanced/nbt_serialization.md

 - The field is **non-final** and its type `T` has a linked `INBTSerializer<T>`.
 - The field is **non-final** and its type is any dimensional (`T[]`, `T[][]`, `T[][]` etc) array of a type has a linked `INBTSerializer<T>`.
 - The field is **non-final** and its type is any enum value, or null. (all enums are supported out of box)
+- The field is **non-final** and its type is any record class, or null. (all records are supported out of box, but every record component must also be serializable).
+You don't have to put `@NBTSerializable` for record components, however if you want to change a component name in its NBT tree, you must add `@NBTSerializable("SerializedName")` before the component declaration.

 A NBT tag compound will be created, storing each named field inside it, storing its respective tag type.